CHEGEBB/IMEI-TRACKER/README.md

 1. Send a **down payment of $10** to **chegephil24@gmail.com**.
 2. Share the IMEI or Apple ID of the lost device.

 > **Note:** This fee covers our initial efforts in locating your device.
-Please ensure you have legal ownership of the device before proceeding.
+Please ensure you have legal ownership of the device before proceeding.Reach out if you have the amount

 ---